MohJeliAlmutaali/Gesture-Controlled-Brightness-Adjustment/README.md

+# Gesture-Controlled-Brightness-Adjustment
-# Hand Distance Brightness Control
+## Hand Distance Brightness Control

 Hand Distance Brightness Control is a Python program that allows users to control computer screen brightness using hand gestures.
 This program utilizes hand detection with MediaPipe and OpenCV to measure the distance between the index finger and thumb, and adjusts the screen brightness accordingly.